Log1x/sage-directives/docs/usage/wordpress.md

 @title
 ```

-To echo the title of a specific post, you can pass the post ID or a `WP_Post` instance as a second parameter:
+To echo the title of a specific post, you can pass the post ID or a `WP_Post` instance as a parameter:

 ```php
 @title(1)